-Table 12 shows the funding tables retrieved from the first page of the PE\xyz document that has funded MDAP\A. In order to find the breakdown of the received funding amount for MDAP\A and its partners, we looked into the "Accomplishments/Planned Programs" sections for MDAP\A and Non-MDAP\1.
-Table 13 shows the received funding from both PE account perspective and from the respective SAR files.
+Table 13 shows the funding table retrieved from the first page of the PE_xyz document that has funded MDAP_A.
+In order to find the breakdown of the received funding amount for MDAP_A and its partners, we looked into the "Accomplishments/Planned Programs" sections for MDAP_A and Non-MDAP_1.
+Table 14 shows the received funding from both PE account perspective and from the respective SAR files.
 This is done in order to match the funding Figures across these two types of performance reports.
-Table 13 indicates that the received funding for MDAP\A and MDAP\B as reported in the PE documents and SAR files are mostly matching.
-Moreover, the last two columns of this table records the link weights of these two MDAPs with respect to the common PE account (based on the approach described in the IID MOD section).
+Table 13 indicates that the received funding for MDAP_A and MDAP_B as reported in the PE documents and SAR files are mostly matching.
+Moreover, the last two columns of this table records the link weights of these two MDAPs with respect to the common PE account.